kuzzleio/kuzzle/doc/2/api/controllers/debug/node-version/index.md

 ## Response

-Returns a string representing the node version:
+Returns a string containing the Node.js version:

 ```js
 {